emukidid/swiss-gc/pc/pre-patcher/readme.txt

 BEFORE USING THIS, MAKE A COPY OF THE FILE YOU'RE ABOUT TO PATCH, IT WILL OVERWRITE IT!

-This will only work with Swiss 0.1
+This will only work with Swiss 0.1 - revision 7 on wards

+New in revision 7:
+- Full support for Zelda CE